aculich/bp-telemetry-experimental/README.md

 # 5. Initialize SQLite database
 python scripts/init_database.py
+# Note: If you have an existing database, it will automatically migrate to schema v2
+# The migration creates cursor_sessions table and updates conversations table schema
+# See docs/SESSION_CONVERSATION_SCHEMA.md for migration details

 # 6. Install Claude Code hooks
 # TODO: Add Claude Code installation instructions